MOT Testing Halifax

 MOT Testing Why You Should avoid Your Local Council

-So, my garage Pellon tyre and Autocentre has now been operating for over 35 years.
-As a result and we have a reputation that is second to none.
+So, I have now been the owner of my garage, Pellon tyre and Autocentre has now been operating for over 40 years.
+As a result I have tried to build up a reputation that is second to none.
 Over the years we have built up a fantastic reputation and trust.

 Because, we have always been straight and honest with our customers.
 Hence, I personally have been the owner of this garage here in Halifax.
 For the past 25 years.
 In that time we have carried out thousands of MOT tests.
 Of course, we have always used our best discretion.
 Carrying out MOT Testing.
 Having always had the customer’s best interest to heart.

 Over the years we have only had one small dispute with a customer.
 Subsequently, that was the fault of our tester at the time.
 Replacing him as soon as we could.
 Thus, at the moment we only have two testers.
 Ryan Linton, who in my opinion is a first class mechanic.
 Naturally, a person and has worked for me for 22 years.
 We now have a second tester Mr Dale Linton.